telexyz/engine/documents/01-TKNZ.md

 * Reject mixed upper vs lower case syllable, keep only titelized or capitalized sylls

+* More test cases for `telexify.zig` and `src/text.zig`

+[ DONE ]

 * Break alphabet-types into have-marks-and-tone vs others
 FIX: why "cp" is categoried as marktone?

-[ DONE ]

 * colapse types that have similar _ascii-telex trans_ to create next layer of _ascii-telex types_